Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Associating an emission noise level with roads
 ------------------------------------------------------------------------------
-The *Road_Emission_From_AADF* block is used to generate - from a ROADS layer containing an AADF (Estimated Annual average daily flows) column such as the one from OSM - A road layer, called LW_ROADS, containing LW emission noise level values in accordance with the emission laws of the CNOSSOS model.
+The *Road_Emission_from_Traffic* block is used to generate a road layer, called LW_ROADS, containing LW emission noise level values in accordance with the emission laws of the CNOSSOS model.
+The format of the input road layer can be found in the description of the WPS Bloc.

 Don't forget to view your resulting layer in WPSBuilder or OrsbisGIS/QGIS to verify that it meets your expectations.

 Source to Receiver Propagation